Monday, March 17, 2025

 4. Harz National Park (Lower Saxony & Saxony-Anhalt)

-While further south, this mountainous region has minimal light pollution at higher altitudes.
+Further south, this mountainous region has minimal light pollution at higher altitudes.
 During peak solar activity, the aurora has been spotted here.

 Top spots: